GenoML/old_genoml_site/docs/about.md

 **GenoML** can also be a helpful tool for the advanced user, by providing a simple wrapper function that performs a large number of modeling-related tasks that would typically require many lines of code, and by freeing up their time to focus on other aspects of the data science pipeline tasks such as data-preprocessing, feature engineering and model deployment.

 Please note **GenoML is still under active development** and we encourage you to check back on this repository regularly for updates.
 The current version is stable but under transition.
 We are moving towards a complete python build that integrates better tools for cloud computing as well as meta/federated learning methods (to keep data sharing safe and secure while working across data silos).
+We plan to implement **meta-ML** methods for algorithm selection across data silos as well as **federated-ML** for centralized tuning of predictive models using summary statistics from data silos.
+We believe that these remote learning methods across data silos will be important in future studies and in the context of the changing global data privacy landscape.

 ## Issues, suggestions, and collaboration